mikechau/react-primer-draft/README.md

 #### children

-There may be cases, where you want to wrap things inside your custom `components`.
+There may be situations where you want components to wrap provided components rather than generate those from props:

-Here is an example:

 ```js
 var Likes = React.createClass({